-COVID-19 is completely new territory for all of us.
-At DNS, we’re doing our best to keep resources up to date, but if anything is missing from our resources below, please let us know!
+Dealing with a global health pandemic and the resulting changes is new territory for all of us.
+We’re making every attempt to keep this list up to date but if anything is missing, please let us know!

 Government Resources for Businesses & Financial Supports

 - Business Resilience Service: **NEW, Announced May 25, 2020.
 This toll-free hotline helps entrepreneurs and small business owners in need of financial planning advice due to COVID-19, including not-for-profit organizations and charities.
 Call 1-866-989-1080, 7 days a week, from 8am – 8pm (ET).
 Learn More

 - Regional Relief and Recovery Fund (RRRF): **NEW, Announced May 13, 2020.
 This fund recognizes that some business owners and support organizations have not been able to access other emergency support measures.
 Learn More